cms-opendata-workshop/2020-09-30-cms-open-data-workshop-for-theorists/ORIENTATION.md

 VM:
 - is quick to start, and only requires installation of a hypervisor program on your computer.
-- opens root GUI without problems in all OS (including Windows)
+- opens root GUI without problems in all OS (including Windows) so you can see what you are plotting
 - can be cumbersome to use (slow response)
 - is good to get a first touch with CMS open data or small-scale analysis, but is not practical when analysing large amounts of data.